andrewf6/home-assistant.io/source/_integrations/switch_as_x.markdown

 fixture or a fan.
 General-purpose relays are similar, as they are sometimes used for things like locks or garage doors.

-Using the Switch as X integration, you can convert those switches into the entity types that best matches your use case.
+Using this helper integration, you can convert those switches into the entity types that best matches your use case.

 {% include integrations/config_flow.md name="Switch as X" %}